{{ result.summary.heading }}

 FAQ:

-Does a passing row mean the network inventory is correct?
+Does a passing row mean the interface is documented correctly?

 Glossary: